Skip to content

 The city's geography helped.
 Wadi al-Salaam, the world's largest cemetery, sprawled across nearly 1,500 acres.
 Its network of tombs, catacombs, and mausoleums offered perfect cover for guerrilla warfare.
 Mahdi fighters transformed crypts into bunkers, stockpiled weapons in shrines, and used the narrow alleys of the old city to evade detection.

-A Marine from BLT 1/4 lobs a grenade into a hidden tunnel entrance in Wadi Al-Salam Cemetery, where underground catacombs were used by militia as cover, movement routes, and weapons storage
+A Marine from BLT 1/4 lobs a grenade into a hidden tunnel entrance in Wadi Al-Salam Cemetery, where Mahdi Army fighters used underground catacombs as cover, movement routes, and weapons storage during the Battle of Najaf

 The American Response